 The Coppola winery has been described to me as an "amusement park for adults," and that is certainly true.
 If you're looking for quaint...this isn't it.
 But, if you're interested in seeing some amazing pieces of movie history, including The Godfather's desk, definitely pop by.

-Located rather far North in Sonoma County, the location near Healdsburg makes for a great combined trip - we stopped in quaint Healdsburg on our way up, for lunch, then continued up to Coppola.
+Located rather far North in Sonoma County, the location near Healdsburg makes for a great combined trip.
+We stopped in quaint Healdsburg on our way up, for a phenomenal lunch at Costeaux, then continued up to Coppola.

 Clos du Bois, Geyserville

 Next up is Coppola's neighbor, Clos du Bois, as I had so much fun that I neglected to take any pictures...